ZODIAC CIPHERS

 Criminal Identification and Investigation), all deemed the 1978 letter a fake.
 Keith Woodward described the 1978 letter "a carefully drawn copy of the true Zodiac printing".
 He concluded it "was a poor attempt by an unknown writer".
 John Shimoda declared it "an attempt to duplicate Zodiac letters and is not authentic".
 Robert Prouty and Terry Pasco said basically the same thing.

-The experts concluded that the 1978 was effectively a "copy", attempting to duplicate authentic Zodiac letters.
-So how did the author of the 1978 letter duplicate the Melvin Belli letter introduction, when an image of this communication had never been published in the newspapers.
+"This is the Zodiac speaking I".
 If the author of the 1978 letter was attempting to imitate previous Zodiac communications so precisely, then why didn't he duplicate the introduction of "This is the Zodiac speaking" from at least four letters published in the newspapers?.
-He couldn't have been imitating the Zodiac Killer very well.
-Here is an excerpt from a previous article.
+This introduction was much more widely publicized.

 PictureClick image to enlarge letter